-Foundations of Curriculum Theory in the United States: A Survey: Read Less [-]

-EDUC 241B Language Socialization 3 Units

-Terms offered: Fall 2014, Fall 2013, Fall 2012

-Throughout the lifespan we are socialized through language to become competent participants and members of various groups and communities, including schooling institutions.
+Foundations of Curriculum Theory in the United States: A Survey: Read Less [-] EDUC 241 Autism as Neurodiversity: Scholarship, Politics, and Culture 3 Units Terms offered: Fall 2022 This seminar examines the emerging concepts of neurodiversity and neurodivergence-terms originally developed by autistic activists and self-advocates seeking to depathologize autism and other forms of neurological, mental, and cognitive difference.
+Readings will incorporate perspectives from a wide range of research programs, including disability studies, anthropology, rhetoric, and critical theory.
+We will focus in particular on semiosis and consider how neurodiversity sensibility subverts traditional interpretations of autistic language as dysfunctional and noncommunicative.
+Autism as Neurodiversity: Scholarship, Politics, and Culture: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Instructor: Sterponi Autism as Neurodiversity: Scholarship, Politics, and Culture: Read Less [-] EDUC 241B Language Socialization 3 Units Terms offered: Fall 2014, Fall 2013, Fall 2012 Throughout the lifespan we are socialized through language to become competent participants and members of various groups and communities, including schooling institutions.
 For the past 20 years, this theory and method for analyzing human development has made important contribution to our understanding of how we learn to become competent members of community, how we learn through language, and how we are socialized into language.
 This course will provide opportunities to overview the theoretical cornerstones of language socialization as a field of study, as well as review current studies and chart future research trajectories.
 Course participants are expected to collect and analyze audio/video data from any educational and other learning context where language socialization might be taking place.

-Language Socialization: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Language Socialization: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Education/Graduate

-Grading: Letter grade.

 Instructor: Baquedano-Lopez

 Language Socialization: Read Less [-]

 EDUC 241C Narrative across Learning Contexts 3 Units

 Terms offered: Fall 2021, Fall 2016, Fall 2012

 The study of narrative has solidified into an important body of literature that is of particular relevance to educators.
 Across learning contexts, narrative is a ubiquitous literacy tool, and as such, it underlies many learning activities.
 We tell narratives for their potency to explain, rationalize, and delineate past, present, and possible experience.
 This narrative act is a collaborative undertaking, co-told and designed with the audience's input, addressing an audience's present and future concerns.
 Narrative can thus potentially create shared understandings and community among those participating in narrative activity, yet narratives can become sites for rejection and contestation.
 Narrative is also a socializing tool.
 The course will also address methodological approaches to the study of narrative that are relevant to the field of education.
-Students enrolled in this course are expected to collect narrative samples from naturally occurring interactions (video and audiotaped conversation, classroom interaction), written narrative texts, or other.
+Students enrolled in this course are expected to collect narrative samples from naturally occurring interactions (video and audiotaped conversation, classroom interaction), written narrative texts, or other

 Narrative across Learning Contexts: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.